ShaunCurtis/Blazr.BaseComponents/DocumentationArticle.md

 # Debugging Blazor Components

-Debugging components is a lot more that just putting in some break pointa and checking values.
-Components operate in an async world.
-By the time you check a value in the debugger, it's may well have changed.
+Debugging Blazor components is not simple.
+We aren't in charge of their lifecycle and much of the activity within a component is async.
+The component state at break points is often misleading.

-I'll start this article with a short coding story.
-This is a simple page to illustrate to debugging dilemna [and how myths can be born].
+I'll start this article with a short coding journey: someone new to Blazor building a simple data page.
+It demonstrates the debugging dilemna and provides the scenario for the rest of the article.

 ## My First Blazor Page

-  I'm making a database call to get some data and want to display *Loading* while it's happening.
-I'm *keeping it simple*, steering well clear of the *async* dark art.
+I want to make a database call to get some data.
+I perceive it will take a while, so I want to display *Loading* while it's happening.
+I'm *keeping it simple*: steering clear of the *async* dark art.

 What I code is this.
+It's all synchronous, with a blocking `Thread.Sleep` to emulate a slow data store call.

 ```csharp
 @page "/"